 Clearly not the same as ingesting or inhaling a “fresh” quantity of the drug itself, but over long term chromic exposure, the symptoms can build.
 To see graphic evidence of these symptoms, check out the “Meth Effects” page (Warning some images are shocking in nature) This document defines Chronic Exposure.
 “Chronic exposure occurs over an extended period of time, such as months or years.
 A chronic health effect is one that usually appears after a lengthy period of time, possibly years.
 Not much is known about the chronic health effects from clan meth labs.
 However, there is scientific evidence from animal and human toxicity studies that shows the chemicals used in the manufacture of methamphetamine can cause a range of health effects.
 These include cancer, damage to the brain, liver and kidneys, birth defects and reproductive problems, such as miscarriages.”
 It then goes onto the explain “Exposures to clan meth lab chemicals or by‑products over a long period of time (chronic exposures) may cause both long-term and short-term health effects.
 Long-term exposures to volatile organic compounds (VOCs) may result in liver and kidney damage, neurological problems, and increased risk of cancer.
 Benzene is a VOC known to cause cancer.
 Even at low levels, exposures for long periods by people living in a former clan meth lab site could result in serious health effects.”

-It must be noted that whilst there have been no long term studies on the exposure to meth lab chemicals, there is strong evidence that suggests they pose a serious health risk.
+Recent studies (Aug 2020) on the exposure to meth lab chemicals, show there is strong evidence that suggests they pose a serious health risk.

 An article published in the New Zealand Herald on Sunday, 11th November 2007 titled “P lab makes neighbours sick” only serves to enforce the Ministry of Health message.

 In this instance, the victim was not residing in a meth house, but next to one.